zhandao/i_am_i_can/README.md

     For example, if your subject name is `user`, it will generate model `UserRole`, `UserRoleGroup` and `UserPermission`

+3. run `rails db:migrate`

-3. enable it in your subject model, like:
+4. enable it in your subject model, like:

     ```ruby
     class User